-Unit Mapping Information Code and Title Current Version Code and Title Previous Version Comments VU23521 Read and write simple transactional texts VU22603 Read and write simple personal communications and transactional texts Equivalent 1
+Code and Title Current Version Code and Title Previous Version Comments VU23521 Read and write simple transactional texts VU22603 Read and write simple personal communications and transactional texts Equivalent

-Assessment Require rements Title Assessment Requirements for VU23521 Read and write simple transactional texts Performance Evidence The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
-Assessment must confirm the ability to use language conventions and linguistic knowledge to: read and interpret two simple transactional texts including identifying specific detail of each text demonstrating understanding of conventions of each text plan, produce and review two simple transactional texts, using appropriate language and layout conventions in a series of short sentences.
-Knowledge Evidence The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
-This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including: vocabulary and expressions for everyday topics related to personal interests, community or simple familiar transactions sentence structures for simple or compound sentences simple adjectives, adverbs or adverbial phrases, such as as soon as possible simple prepositions or prepositional phrases simple common high frequency tenses or aspect forms to describe simple present, simple past or simple future, or verbs + ing, such as I am waiting for news simple modals or modal forms, such as should, would, could, might, need to simple connectives, such as when, but, if, although, so, for example, When we finish lunch we will watch a movie simple high frequency discourse markers or cohesive devices. simple high frequency idiomatic expressions if appropriate to context some understanding of register in communications some awareness of tone, intention and attitude of writer.
-Assessment Conditions Assessment must ensure: assessment tasks utilise paper-based and/or digital texts drawn from familiar and immediate contexts access to EAL resources such as bilingual dictionary English-English dictionary model texts o grammar references • support for the learner takes into consideration the learner may need contextual support, for example unfamiliar cultural references time to work out meaning or requirements of texts support to proofread and incorporate teacher comments on drafts.
-Assessor requirements Assessors of this unit must be qualified TESOL teachers.
-Refer to Section 36.2 for further information on meeting the assessor requirements.
+Assessment Requirements for VU23521 Read and write simple transactional texts

+The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
+Assessment must confirm the ability to use language conventions and linguistic knowledge to:

+- read and interpret two simple transactional texts including - o identifying specific detail of each text - o demonstrating understanding of conventions of each text - plan, produce and review two simple transactional texts, using appropriate language and layout conventions in a series of short sentences.

+The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
+This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including:

+- vocabulary and expressions for everyday topics related to personal interests, community or simple familiar transactions - sentence structures for simple or compound sentences - simple adjectives, adverbs or adverbial phrases, such as as soon as possible - simple prepositions or prepositional phrases - simple common high frequency tenses or aspect forms to describe simple present, simple past or simple future, or verbs + ing, such as I am waiting for news - simple modals or modal forms, such as should, would, could, might, need to - simple connectives, such as when, but, if, although, so, for example, When we finish lunch we will watch a movie - simple high frequency discourse markers or cohesive devices.

+- simple high frequency idiomatic expressions if appropriate to context - some understanding of register in communications - some awareness of tone, intention and attitude of writer.

+- assessment tasks utilise paper-based and/or digital texts drawn from familiar and immediate contexts

+- access to EAL resources such as

+- o bilingual dictionary

+- English-English dictionary

+- o model texts

+- o grammar references - support for the learner takes into consideration the learner may need - o contextual support, for example unfamiliar cultural references - o time to work out meaning or requirements of texts - support to proofread and incorporate teacher comments on drafts.

+Assessors of this unit must be qualified TESOL teachers.
+Refer to Section B6.2 for further information on meeting the assessor requirements.